Ab-Doha/Ab-Doha/README.md

-### Hi there 👋, I am Doha Abdallah, A Full Stack Software Engineer To Be
+### Hi there 👋, I am Doha Abdallah, A Full Stack Software Developer To Be

 ### About Me: